audetrikay/ocean-imprints-bioplastics-design-space/docs/discussion.md

 # Discussion

+The results show that bioplastics do not disappear in marine-like conditions.

+Observed effects:
+- rigidification
+- deformation
+- crystallization
+- persistence

+The behavior depends on:
+- formulation (glycerine)
+- environment (salinity)
+- exposure (time, method)

+This challenges the assumption that biodegradable materials are harmless.

+A key insight emerged from the workshops:
+“If it’s made from algae, can we throw it in the sea?”

+→ natural origin ≠ safe disposal

+Implication:
+Bioplastics are relevant only if their use and end-of-life are considered together.

+Key point:
+Sustainability depends on context.# Discussion

 ## Overview

 This project explores the behavior of bioplastics beyond their intended use, focusing on their transformation in a marine-like environment.